Should I Hire a Remodeling Contractor or a Handyman?19 July 2016

 - What is my time worth?

 By answering the questions above, you can get a pretty clear direction on which way you are heading.
-For example, if you are “updating”, keeping the same floorplan and have a very modest budget, even though you would like to hire a general contractor, you may be forced to consider hiring each contractor for the project and scheduling the work yourself.
+For example, if you are “updating”, keeping the same floorplan and have a very modest budget, even though you would like to hire a remodeling contractor, you may be forced to consider hiring each contractor for the project and scheduling the work yourself.
 Depending on the exact nature of the work, hiring a handyman may be a better option for you.

 Are there structure changes involved in the project?
 Removing walls can have an impact on 2nd floor space, roof structure and overall building integrity.
-An experienced remodeling contractor, as opposed to a builder doing remodeling, understands what it takes to work with an already existing space.
+An experienced general remodeling contractor, as opposed to a builder doing remodeling, understands what it takes to work with an already existing space.
 Their sub-contractors are craftsman instead of new construction installers and the final product is beautiful space that blends with the rest of your home.
 They are also accustomed to working in homes where families live, not vacant space.

 City code compliance is also important.
 While sometimes it seems like a hassle, code compliance is necessary for your family’s safety.
-A general contractor should have an understanding of how your space change will be affected by code.
+A home remodeling contractor should have an understanding of how your space change will be affected by code.
 They would take this into consideration in the permitting process and in the instructions and direction given to the different sub- contractors on the project.
 Ultimately, permits and city inspections will help assure code compliance is met.

 Always remember, you get what you pay for and you only want to pay for a project once!